-1. If your relatives live in another country, you will file

-an I-130 petition with USCIS.
-Form I-130 can be filed with a USCIS Lockbox based on the petitioner's place of residence.
-Please refer to pages 4 and 5 of the instructions for mailing addresses.
-Please check our Web site for any updates on instructions or fees.
+1. If your relatives live in another country, you will file an I-130 petition with USCIS.
+Please follow the instructions for relatives included with the I-130 petition.
+On page 3 of the instructions, you will find the addresses where your petition should be filed.
+Please check our website for any updates on instructions or fees.
 Make sure your petition is complete, signed, and submitted with correct fees.
 You will need to submit evidence of your U.S. citizenship, and evidence proving your relationship to each person for whom you are filing a petition.